⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-A significant economic downturn could lead to reduced IT spending by enterprises and consumers, negatively impacting demand for Dell's products and services across both segments.
+A significant global economic downturn could lead to reduced IT spending by enterprises and consumers, directly impacting demand for Dell's hardware and services, resulting in lower revenue growth.

 🔮 Final thought: Is this a long term relationship?